neilgee/slicknav-menu/readme.txt

 = 1.7.1 =

 * 23/10/15 - Option to hide header when SlickNav displays, this will only apply to themes with a header class of '.site-header' otherwise it will need to be done in the CSS, minor updates to descriptive text.
 Less padding around top & bottom of brand logo.

+= 1.7.2 =

+* 12/12/15 - Updated core SlickNav to match 1.0.6, fixes for Undefined index notices displayed when WP_Debug set to true.